Conjunctive Queries with Free Access Patterns under Updates: Introduction

 The variables in the query head that appear after the symbol $|$, i.e., \texttt{depCity}, \texttt{arrCity}, and \texttt{date}, are input variables.
 The other variables in the head, i.e., \texttt{flightNo}, \texttt{depAirport}, and \texttt{arrAirport}, are output variables.
-If a user is interested in all flights from London to Zurich on the first of January 2024, the user-interface executes the query $\texttt{FlightSearch}$ after instantiating the input variables by the values \texttt{"London"}, \texttt{"Zurich"}, and respectively \texttt{"2024-01-01"}.
+If a user is interested in all flights from Edinburgh to Zurich on the 1st of January 2024, the user interface runs the query $\texttt{FlightSearch}$ after setting the input variables to the values \texttt{"Edinburgh"}, \texttt{"Zurich"}, and \texttt{"2024-01-01"}.

 \end{exa}